 Choose Simple Shapes

 Curves, triangles, trapezoids, and other complex shapes are difficult and expensive to build by your local contractor.
-To save costs, think primitively — the Primitive Hut has three elements.
 Choose square or rectangular floor plans.
 Avoid cathedral ceilings and complicated roof-lines.
 The possible exception?

 You could forget the box and opt for a dome home, like Solaleya's Domespace model shown here.
 "Our designs are guided by nature's spontaneous proportions (the Golden Number: 1.618) to enhance structural strength and promote a sense of well being," claims the Solaleya website.